 Presentations are most effective if you can provide your audience with something to take home that will remind them of your main points.
 A slideshow offers ready-made reading material for this purpose.
 Simply print out copies of the slides and distribute them to the viewers, or link them to digital copies.
 Viewers will thus have a guide to your ideas that they can access whenever they want.

-Slideshows are just the tip of the iceberg for technologies to enhance Salt Lake City and Northern Utah firms.
-For more information on the latest business technologies, contact Nexus IT Consultants at (435) 659-2533 or (801) 839-7006 or firstname.lastname@example.org today!
+Slideshows are just the tip of the iceberg for technologies to enhance Salt Lake City firms.
+For more information on the latest business technologies, contact Nexus IT at (801) 839-7006 or email@example.com today!